alexissyi/cook_scheduler/design/concepts/UserAuthentication/UserAuthentication.md

 CostcoFoodStud is also in Users

+Admin is not in Users

 **actions**

 initialize()

 **requires** no Users have been uploaded

-**effect** sets ProduceFoodStud and CostcoFoodStud to null
+**effect** sets ProduceFoodStud and CostcoFoodStud to null, sets Admin to a User

 uploadUser(kerb: String, password: String): User

-**requires** no User in Users has the same kerb or the same password
+**requires** no User in Users has the same kerb, Admin does not have the same kerb

 **effect** creates a new User with kerb and password and adds it to Users, returns that User

 removeUser(user: User)

-**requires** user is in Users, user is not ProduceFoodStud, user is not CostcoFoodStud
+**requires** user is in Users, user is not ProduceFoodStud or CostcoFoodStud

 **effect** removes user from Users

 updatePassword(user: User, newPassword: String)

-**requires** user is in Users, newPassword is distinct from that user's original Password and is distinct from all other Passwords in Users
+**requires** user is in Users, newPassword is distinct from user's original Password

-**effect** sets Password of user to newPassword, sets loggedIn of user to False
+**effect** sets Password of user to newPassword

+updateKerb(user: User, newKerb: String)

+**requires** user is in Users, newKerb is distinct from user's original kerb

+**effect** sets Kerb of user to kerb

 login(kerb: String, password: String): User

-**requires** a User exists in Users with the same kerb and password, loggedIn is False for that User
+**requires** a User exists in Users with the same kerb and password

 **effect** sets loggedIn to True for that User and returns that User

 logout(user: User)

-**requires** user is in Users, loggedIn is True for that User
+**requires** user is in Users

 **effect** sets loggedIn to False for that User